 The best way of ensuring that an intervention is successful and has the desired outcome is to speak to an addiction professional first.
 This can be an alcohol and addiction counselor, psychologist, psychiatrist, social worker, or professional interventionist.
 The drug and alcohol professional will be able to offer more in-depth information about substance abuse, take into account the surrounding information and background of the person suffering from addiction, suggest best approaches, and provide guidance for what types of help and follow-up treatment will be best suited to the individual.

 It is always advised that an addiction professional be present through all stages of an intervention, though it may not always be possible.
 Interventions can take place without an addiction professional, but without their coordination and guidance, the intervention is less likely to work.

 There is not a lot of data on the actual success rate of interventions in convincing people to stop using drugs and alcohol and get treatment.
 This makes it hard to gauge the effectiveness of interventions.

 Sometimes, a person will seek help after an intervention, even though they may be defensive or resistant in the moment.
 This is why it’s important to end the conversation on good terms, instead of cutting them off totally.

 Can intervention fail?

 Even if a professional interventionist is on hand to guide the process, there is no guarantee that the addicted individual will seek help after the intervention process.
-This does not mean that an intervention shouldn’t be staged, especially if there are urgent substance use issues that cause you to be concerned for the person’s life or health.
+This does not mean that an intervention shouldn’t be staged, especially if there are urgent substance use issues that cause you to be concerned for the person’s life or mental health.